ConfederacyOfGaia/Gaia/dms-guide.md

 The leaking arcane energy that causes sorcerers and magical crystals also wreaks havoc on the natural world.
 Several types of creatures exist only because they were animated or mutated by magic.

-### Zombies
+### Wights

-***Zombie*** is the term used for a generic undead creature.
+***Wight*** is the term used for a generic undead creature.
 Their power will range from a slow-moving CR 1/4 to magic-wielding CR 14.

-A zombie looks like a recently killed body: swollen, blackened, and generally hideous to look at, and bearing the unmistakable stench of death and decay.
+A wight looks like a recently killed body: swollen, blackened, and generally hideous to look at, and bearing the unmistakable stench of death and decay.
 They bleed when cut: red blood and black bile that spurts forth.
 They exist either to guard their treasure from life, wreak havoc on living beings, or torment those who had wronged them in life.

-More powerful zombies will have the ability to *enlarge* themselves at will.
-Enlarged zombies will have a separate stat block showcasing its increased abilities.

 ##### TODO